 1925 - The Incorporation of Takara Shuzo

-In 1925, Yomo GMK reorganized itself in hopes of even greater success and was reincorporated as Takara Shuzo Co., Ltd. Having been installed as Takara Shuzo's first president, Usaburo Yomo worked together with Kurakichi Ohmiya, in which Usaburo had complete faith, to organize the Houkoukai and Sengokukai--two organizations designed to strengthen mutual trust between the company and its closest business partners.
-Additionally, they worked proactively to axquire Teikoku Shuzo KK and other brewers through mergers.
+In 1925, Yomo GMK reorganized itself in hopes of even greater success and was reincorporated as Takara Shuzo Co., Ltd. Having been installed as Takara Shuzo's first president, Usaburo Yomo worked together with Kurakichi Ohmiya, in whom Usaburo had complete faith, to organize the Houkoukai and Sengokukai--two organizations designed to strengthen mutual trust between the company and its closest business partners.
+Additionally, they worked proactively to acquire Teikoku Shuzo KK and other brewers through mergers.

 Working hand in hand, these two men extended sales of Takara-brand shochu and mirin products across all of Japan, thereby creating the foundation of today's Takara Group.

 1945 - 1966 Recovery from War and Japan's Economic Miracle

 By 1949, shochu was the top-selling alcoholic beverage, accounting for 28% of all sales of alcohol.
 Takara Shuzo was enjoying brisk growth in sales volumes.
 During the 1950s Takara Shochu became one of Japan's best-selling brands, bringing the company great prosperity.
 Kurakichi was dubbed the "father of the recovery."